d1agnoze/noti.nvim/README.md

 # Noti.nvim
 A really ---REALLY--- simple notification plugins for neovim (around ~200 loc)

+> This plugin is in very early stage of development, so i gonna save u the time by just saying this is probably not what u looking for.
+But if you want to contribute, hit the PR!

 ## Features:
  - Replaces `vim.notify` API with floating window notification
  - Provides a simple notification center window to view past logs